Elianiluk/bayesianNetwork/README.md

-Certainly!
-Here's a polished README file that you can directly copy and paste into your GitHub repository:

----

-# Bayesian Network Analysis Toolkit
+# Bayesian Networ

 ## Files Overview

-- **Ex1.java**: Main class for processing Bayesian network queries from `input.txt` and writing results to `output.txt`.
+- **Ex1.java**: Main class for processing Bayesian network queries from `input.txt` and xml files and writing results to `output.txt`.

 - **Variables.java**: Defines the Variable class for Bayesian network nodes, managing outcomes and probability tables.